Ailurust/puzzle-team-advice/docs/source/puzzles/loop.rst

 To rephrase, a 1 has one line, but this also means that two of the corners will have two X’s each, so if for instance a 1 is diagonally next to a 0, the two edges next to the 0 must be X’s because they can’t both be lines.

-Finally, let's look at 2s.
-A 2 has two lines, which are either in a = shape (one line exiting each corner) or an L shape (one line exiting two opposite corners, no lines exiting the other two corners).

-A common pattern you will encounter with 2s is the propagation of the L shape.
-When a 2 is diagonally next to a bend, it will have the opposite corner filled.
-A string of diagonal 2s will often fall into this pattern.